 The Empire State building is an excellent way to experience the awe and massiveness of New York City

-Charles had last visited New York City while he was working for Amtrak 1971 and 1972.
+Charles had last visited New York City on numerous occasions while he was working for Amtrak 1971 and 1972.

 Charles Oropallo was last in the Empire State building as a child in the early 1960’s – roughly 58 years earlier.